 Electric Bicycle Conversion Kits By eZee

 2019 Update: In todays market we rarely recommend conversions, as they struggle to compete with off the shelf electric bicycles.
 We still carry many eZee parts but do not retail complete kits.
-This information has been left for reference.
+The information below has been left live for reference.

 The eZee electric bicycle conversion kit is in a class of its own.
 It has been the retrofit kit of choice for discerning users for over a decade.
 The kit is comprised of the same robust and efficient motor, controllor and battery that powers thousands of happy eZeebike riders every day, including many cross-continental e-bike treks. (click here to go straight to online store conversion kit listings)